cri-o/cri-o/docs/kpod-history.1.md

     Print the numeric IDs only

 **--format**
-    Pretty-print history of the image using a Go template

-**--json**
-    Print the history in JSON form
+    Alter the output for a format like 'json' or a Go template.

 ## COMMANDS